deaconjs/ThousandVariantCallersRepo/README.md

 # Thousand Variant Callers Repository
 The Thousand Variant Callers Project is an archive of variant callers, programs which identify mutations in DNA.
-Included are links to studies, software sources, algorithm summaries, benchmarks, and parameterizations.
+Included are links to studies and software sources, as well as algorithm summaries, benchmarks, parameterizations and other details.

 Clone the repo, edit the .md text files, and make a pull request to update.